Python-for-geo-people/Exercise-6/README.md

 This will take a bit of thought in terms of how to refer to certain months and years in the file, particularly since the default in NumPy is to load data as numerical values, not character strings.
 In other words, you may want to refer to the [hints](https://github.com/Python-for-geo-people/Lesson-6-Intro-to-NumPy/blob/master/Lesson/hints.md) :smile:.

+## Optional tasks for advanced students
+### Optional tasks for Problem 1

-## Problem 2: Volcanoes again?
+### (*Optional*) Problem 2: Volcanoes again?
 Dealing with tricky data files

-## Optional tasks for advanced students

 ## Hints
+You can find some [hints for completing this week's exercise](https://github.com/Python-for-geo-people/Lesson-6-Intro-to-NumPy/blob/master/Lesson/hints.md) in the materials for Lesson 6.

 # Answers